jgauchia/IceNav-v3/README.md

 > pio run -e environment --target upload
 > ```
 >
-> After the first run, load the icons and assets with:
+> After this, load the icons and assets with:
 >
 > ```bash
 > pio run --target uploadfs